Resxt/Plutonium-IW5-Scripts/small_scripts/README.md

 This checks for bots kills and deaths every 30 seconds.
 If they didn't do any kill or didn't die in 30 seconds they're considered inactive/stuck and they're killed.
 Obviously a better way to do this would be checking for their positions or removing bad spawns on the map or creating waypoints for the map.
 This is just a quick temporary solution that works for me.

+## show_text_on_first_spawn.gsc

+Show a text the first time a player spawns in every match.
+This can be used to display a specific rule, a warning or just a message.